-Your mind is split into two parts: the working-memory and the long-term memory.
-Everybody’s working-memory is limited, and therefore very easily become overwhelmed.
+Your memory is split into two parts: the working-memory and the long-term memory.
+Everybody’s working-memory is limited, and can therefore become easily overwhelmed.
 Your long-term memory, on the other hand, is effectively limitless.

-There is strong scientific evidence from cognitive psychology which shows the benefits of self-quizzing in promoting retrieval strength.
+There is strong scientific evidence from cognitive psychology that shows the benefits of self-quizzing in promoting retrieval strength.
 This is your ability to quickly recall key facts related to your subject or topic.

 Below are the links to the Knowledge Organisers.

 Autumn Term 2019

 Knowledge Organisers will be checked every morning in tutorial time by tutors.
 More details can be found in each KO.
 A guide to using KOs can be found by clicking here: Using KOs Guide